jimas95/CUP_Tower/README.md

 # Project Architecture
-2 different aproaches where made for this project.
+2 different approaches where made for this project.
 1. Is implemented at arm_control.
 2. Is implemented at arm_control above version 2.